3 benefits of using gamification in your class

 Many research studies in this area focus on non-customisable games that are designed for very specific groups of learners and subjects.
 In actual classrooms, however, non-customisable digital games often are not flexible enough to enable you to put gamification into practice.

-2. Gamification is known to improve collaborative skills
+2. Gamification improves collaborative skills

-3. Gamification is known to strengthen knowledge retention
+3. Gamification strengthens knowledge retention

 Boost student learning with customisable digital games